musa-dev-team/Musa-AI/README.md

 ### Collaborative Task Execution
 In Collaborative Task Execution, you are able to walk step-by-step through the implementation with Musa to ensure that it is running according to your specifications.
 Run `-task` to see the current task, and change the task implementation by telling Musa what you want changed.
 Chanes made will be refactored across the entire task process.

 When you are ready to execute a task, type `-run`.

+### Once Complete
+Once complete, you will be able to find your Musa-created PR in your GitHub Repo.
+How exciting!

 ## Usage and Limitations
 Musa is still in its early stages, so there are a few limitations to our capabilities.
 Although we use human-machine interactions to increase code reliability, Musa works best of smaller development tasks.